Amex Platinum Card Benefits: Adding Authorized Users

 Amex Platinum Card Benefits: $200 Annual Uber Credit

 Amex Platinum Card Benefits: Airport Lounge Access

 Amex Platinum Card Benefits: 5x Points On Airfare & Hotels

 Amex Platinum Card Benefits: Global Entry Or TSA Pre-Check Credit

 Amex Platinum Card Benefits: Free Rental Car Status

 Amex Platinum Card Benefits: Fine Hotels & Resorts

-In this post I wanted to talk about the Global Entry or TSA Pre-Check credit offered with the Amex Platinum Card.
+In this post, I wanted to talk about the Global Entry or TSA Pre-Check credit offered with The Platinum Card® from American Express.
 While I don’t view this as one of the primary benefits of the card, it can save you money on what I consider to be two great programs that will make your travel life easier.

 How does the Global Entry/TSA Pre-Check credit on the Amex Platinum Card work?

 Those with the Amex Platinum Card get a credit of up to $100 that they can apply towards a Global Entry or TSA Pre-Check membership.
 This benefit applies to both the primary cardmember as well as authorized users, though each cardmember can only get the benefit once every four years.
 In other words, if you have the Amex Platinum Card and add three authorized users, then all four cardmembers could take advantage of the benefit, and then they could do so again four years later.